A bit of personal financial history

 I would split my financial history into 4 periods with funny names:

 - the spending spree

 This would be the most part of my life up until I finished college.
 Money was never a concern for me because I didn’t have any.

-As a child, I would spend days with my dad looking for scraps of iron, copper, aluminium, and sell them at a local collection point.
-In the summer we’d go looking for mushrooms, raspberries and blueberries and sell them to local collection points.
+As a child, I would spend days with my dad looking for scraps of iron, copper, aluminum, and sell them at a local collection point.
+In the summer we’d go looking for mushrooms, raspberries, and blueberries and sell them to local collection points.
 In the winter we’d go cutting tree branches from the forest and sell them as firewood to other people.
 Tough times.

 Since almost everybody in the town used to work at the same mine, I never felt poor though.
 I had no comparison term.
 Everybody was as poor as I was, so I didn’t feel I missed something.

 My parents decided I was smart and sent me to high school in a different city.
 They couldn’t afford my boarding fees, but the school was nice enough to give me a “special scholarship” that covered the costs.
 I didn’t know at the time how lucky I was.
 Life was giving me a big break, and because of the good education I received there I could later go to college and escape the poverty trap.

 I felt a bit awkward walking with my shoes and socks with holes in them while my classmates wore the latest brands but I didn’t really care about that.
 Love thrills and books were my passions back then and I thought nothing else mattered.

 The only financial planning I would do during high school would be the conversations with my mom asking me how much money should she give me for the week and me saying I only needed money for the bus and train fare, to reach school and come back.
 I knew she didn’t have any, so I couldn’t ask for more.
 Most of the time I would walk home the last 10 kilometers because I’ve spent the bus fare on food during the week.